strimzi/strimzi.github.io/quickstarts/kind/index.md

 # Configuring the Docker daemon

 If your Docker Daemon runs as a VM you'll most likely need to configure how much memory the VM should have, how many CPUs, how much disk space, and swap size.
 Make sure to assign at least 2 CPUs, and preferably 4 Gb or more of RAM.
-Consult Docker documentation for you platform.
+Consult the Docker documentation for you platform.

 # Starting Kubernetes cluster